tranek/GASDocumentation/README.md

 3. Which `EGameplayEffectReplicationMode` did Paragon and Fortnite use and what are Epic’s recommendations for when to use each?

-> Both games essentially use Mixed mode for their player controlled characters and Minimal for AI controlled (AI minions, jungle creeps, AIHusks, etc).
+> Both games essentially use Mixed mode for their player controlled characters and Minimal for AI controlled (AI minions, jungle creeps, AI Husks, etc).
 This is what I would recommend most people using the system in a multiplayer game.
 The sooner into your project you set these, the better.
 >
 > Fortnite goes a few steps further with its optimizations.
 It actually does not replicate the UAbilitySystemComponent at all for simulated proxies.
 The component and attribute subobjects are skipped inside ::ReplicateSubobjects() on the owning fortnite player state class.
 We do push the bare minimum replicated data from the ability system component to a structure on the pawn itself (basically, a subset of attribute values and a white list subset of tags that we replicate down in a bitmask).
 We call this a “proxy”.
 On the receiving side we take the proxy data, replicated on the pawn, and push it back into ability system component on the player state.
 So you do have an ASC for each player in FNBR, it just doesn’t directly replicate: instead it replicates data via a minimal proxy struct on the pawn and then routes back to the ASC on receiving side.
 This is advantage since its A) a more minimal set of data B) takes advantage of pawn relevancy.
 >
 > I’m not sure if it is still necessary with other server side optimizations that have been done since then (Replication Graph, etc) and it is not the most maintainable pattern.

-4. Since we cannot predict the removal of GameplayEffectsas per GameplayPrediction.h, are there any strategies for mitigating the effects of latency on removing GameplayEffects?
-For example, when removing a movement speed slow, we currently have to wait for the Server to replicate the GameplayEffectremoval resulting in a snap of the player’s character position.
+4. Since we cannot predict the removal of `GameplayEffects` as per `GameplayPrediction.h`, are there any strategies for mitigating the effects of latency on removing `GameplayEffects`?
+For example, when removing a movement speed slow, we currently have to wait for the Server to replicate the `GameplayEffect` removal resulting in a snap of the player’s character position.

 > This is a tough one and I don’t have a good answer.
 We generally skirted around these problems with tolerances and smoothing.
 I totally agree that ability system and precise synchronization with the character movement system is not in a good place and something we do want to fix.
 >